Target OS

 --target-os=linux,macos

-The example above is stating any types, variants, fields that are typeshared and are not applicable for linux
+The example above is stating any types, variants, fields that are typeshared and are not applicable for linux or macos will be omitted from

 typeshare type generation.

-Supported target_os
+Supported target_os definitions.

 Simple standalone.